Your cookie preferences

 BT offers a near-half-price fibre broadband deal that millions of low-income customers who receive government financial support can get.

-The BT Home Essentials 'No Income' plan offers part-fibre broadband speeds of 36Mbps but for a much cheaper monthly price of £15 per month.
-The regular deal, which is called BT Fibre Essential, usually costs around £28 per month.
+The BT Home Essentials 'No Income' plan offers part-fibre broadband speeds of 36Mbps but for a much cheaper monthly price of £15.
+The regular deal, BT Fibre Essential, usually costs around £30 per month.

 If you’re looking for a low-income phone and internet service, the No Income plan also includes unlimited anytime calls to UK mobiles and most other landline numbers.
 This option is only available for financial support claimants who do not receive any employment income at all.

-If you would like an even faster BT deal, you could upgrade to the BT Home Essentials 'Fibre 2' deal for £23 per month (usually around £35).
+If you would like an even faster BT deal, you could upgrade to the BT Home Essentials 'Fibre 2' deal for £23 per month (usually over £30).

 Am I eligible?